jeesap/sre-proj2/project/dr_template.md

 **Key pairs:**

 One key pair named "udacity" is created at us-east-2 region ( Primary Zone) and another named "udacity_west" is created at us-west-1 (DR Zone) .
-Purpose of these key-pairs are for connecting to ec2 instances of web servers.
+These key-pairs are used for connecting to ec2 instances of web servers.

 **VPC:**